epimorphics/elda/README.md

 </p>

 <p>
-See the <a href="http://epimorphics.github.io/elda/docs/E1.2.33/index.html">quickstart documentation</a>.
+See the <a href="http://epimorphics.github.io/elda/docs/E1.2.34/index.html">quickstart documentation</a>.
 For summaries of the latest releases, see the
 <a href="http://epimorphics.github.io/elda/">documentation root</a>.
 </p>

 <p>
-	Elda 1.2.33 was released on 23th April 2014 and fixes a bug where item endpoints whose subject has no properties (<i>ie</i>
-	is missing) did not generate a 404 response status.
+	Elda 1.2.34 was released on 8th July 2014.
+It allows a query to refer to non-default models in the SPARQL endpoint's dataset.
+The mappings from strings to resource locations for velocity templates and XSLT styleheets have been unified and more exactly defined.
 </p>